drenovac/takmeon/scope-of-works-prototype.md

+# MAIN HEADING
-# Scope : "create the world’s largest digital marketplace for recruitment and staffing."
+- Scope : "create the world’s largest digital marketplace for recruitment and staffing."

 - Employers can find the right personnel to manage projects more efficiently.
 Workers can easily search for jobs, manage their resume, and schedules.
 It’s a two-way dynamic marketplace